 In this article, we outline the common elements of healthcare boards and the information you need as a healthcare professional to deal effectively with boards.

 A working definition for hospital governance is its exercise authority, to influence, to control, and to direct.

-Understanding the function of governance in healthcare, having effective board leadership skills, and a comfort level in working with boards are key determinates in the selection process for upper level positions in any healthcare organization.
+Understanding the function of governance in healthcare, having effective board leadership skills, and a comfort level in working with boards are key determinates in the selection process for executive healthcare jobs in any organization.
 However, governance can be a Catch 22 for newcomers.

 Let's break it down.

 There are 4.5 million boards in the US, and they come in two flavors:

 - For-Profit boards are value based on capitalistic market determinants and accountable to shareholders.

 - Not-for-profit and government boards are value based on policy determinates and accountable to members or the state in which he is located.

 - An advisory board provides advice and council to a higher authority.
 They are absent legal authority and responsibility for actions.